stupied4ever/twitter-experiment/README.md

 Copus Generation
 ----------------

-The corpus used to train the [Naive Bayes classifier][naive-bayes] is generated using [Twitter][twitter] stream.
+The corpus used to train the [Naive Bayes classifier][naive-bayes-classifier] is generated using [Twitter][twitter] stream.
 [Twitter Api Terms][twitter-api-terms] does not allow to share or resyndicate Twitter content, cause of that I will not do it.